davaya/jadn2/docs/im-summary.md

 * process 2 writes that Javascript value to message B (JSON format)
 * process 1 reads message B and validates it as a C# value Y of Type Foo

-If value X = value Y, we know that processes 1 and 2 have the same information, and message A is equivalent to (carries the same information as) message B. The information model defines how to translate a message from any format to another and back without loss.
+If value X = value Y, we know that processes 1 and 2 have the same information after the message exchange, and message A is equivalent to (carries the same information as) message B.
+The information model defines how to translate a message from any format to another and back without loss.
 Describing how this is accomplished requires some common terminology:

 1. **Class:** a blueprint or template for creating objects.
 It defines the characteristics